vuono-group/harvestbot/README.md

 You need [Terraform](https://www.terraform.io/) to initialize the cloud resources.

-1. [Create new project](https://console.cloud.google.com/) in Google Cloud console (or use the one you created when setting up local environment).
+* [Create new project](https://console.cloud.google.com/) in Google Cloud console (or use the one you created when setting up local environment).
-1. Enable needed APIs for your project in Google Cloud console:
-  1. Cloud Functions API
-  1. Cloud Key Management Service (KMS) API
-  1. Cloud Resource Manager API
+* Enable needed APIs for your project in Google Cloud console: Cloud Functions API, Cloud Key Management Service (KMS) API, Cloud Resource Manager API
-1. Create datastore database (in datastore mode) to your region (in Google Cloud console).
+* Create datastore database (in datastore mode) to your region (in Google Cloud console).
-1. Download to you computer the Google credentials in JSON format for your project's default service account (<gcloud_project_id>@appspot.gserviceaccount.com)
+* Download to you computer the Google credentials in JSON format for your project's default service account (GCLOUD_PROJECT_ID@appspot.gserviceaccount.com)
-2. Make sure the service account has following roles (in Google Cloud Console IAM view):
-  1. Cloud KMS CryptoKey Encrypter/Decrypter
+* Make sure the service account has following roles (in Google Cloud Console IAM view): Cloud KMS CryptoKey Encrypter/Decrypter, Editor, Project IAM Admin
-  1. Editor
-  1. Project IAM Admin
-1. Define following environment variables:
+* Define following environment variables:
 ```
 export TF_VAR_gcloud_credentials_path=<path_to_service_account_json_file>
 export TF_VAR_gcloud_project_region=<gcloud_region>